-South African cities are experiencing climate change through higher temperatures, more heatwaves, and less rainfall according to the MENAFN article.
-To adapt to climate change effects cities should retrofit or repurpose unused spaces.
+According to the MENAFN article, South African cities are experiencing climate change through higher temperatures, more heat waves, and less rainfall.
+To adapt to climate change’s effects, cities should retrofit or repurpose unused spaces.

-Cities worldwide occupy only a small portion of the earth’s total land area, yet they are home to almost have of the global population.
+Cities worldwide occupy only a tiny portion of the earth’s total land area, yet they are home to almost half the global population.
 Cities are hubs of trade, transportation, commerce, education, skills, and services, consuming three-quarters of total global energy and emits 75% of CO2.

-In South Africa and perhaps in other cities, adaptation policies tend to focus on a macro level like large infrastructure, agrarian, and ecosystem-based plans.
-While these initiatives have their own merits, local and community level adaptation is sometimes overlooked.
+In South Africa and perhaps in other cities, adaptation policies tend to focus on a macro level, such as large infrastructure, agrarian, and ecosystem-based plans.
+While these initiatives have their own merits, local and community-level adaptation is sometimes overlooked.

-These areas are exposed to a lot of sun and rainfall and can be retrofitted to produce food, used for vegetations, harvest solar energy, and absorb rainwater.
-All of these can alleviate higher temperatures, prevent flooding, which can benefit the community.
+These areas are exposed to much sun and rainfall and can be retrofitted to produce food, use for vegetation, harvest solar energy, and absorb rainwater.
+These can alleviate higher temperatures and prevent flooding, benefiting the community.

 Younger cities built in the 20th century were designed around efficiency, dividing or zoning land use according to purpose – for instance, residential or industrial use.

-The consequence for zoning is many unused, underutilised and simply left-over spaces – spaces that could be retrofitted or repurposed to adapt to climate change and build resilience for the city, the article says.
+The article says that zoning results in many unused, underutilised, and simply left-over spaces—spaces that could be retrofitted or repurposed to adapt to climate change and build resilience for the city.

-Read the entire article by clicking the link below:
+Read the entire article by clicking the link in the “Source” section below.

 Retrofitting unused spaces can help South African cities adapt to climate change.
 (2021, January 4).
 MENAFN.
 Retrieved from https://menafn.com/1101382893/Retrofitting-unused-spaces-can-help-South-African-cities-adapt-to-climate-change